DiscreteTom/defect/README.md

 # Make sure you have set the "API_KEY" environment variable.
 defect --model=deepseek/deepseek-r1 --endpoint=https://openrouter.ai/api/v1 "who are you"

-# For AWS Bedrock models, use the format `bedrock/<model-id>` to specify the model.
+# For AWS Bedrock models, set the `schema` option.
 # Make sure you have AWS credentials set up.
-defect --model=bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0 "who are you"
+defect --schema bedrock --model=anthropic.claude-3-5-sonnet-20240620-v1:0 "who are you"
 ```

 ## Prompt Engineering